Least-squares spectral analysis: The generalized Lomb–Scargle periodogram

 The generalized Lomb–Scargle periodogram has also been referred to in the literature as a floating mean periodogram.

 Korenberg's "fast orthogonal search" method

 Michael Korenberg of Queen's University in Kingston, Ontario, developed a method for choosing a sparse set of components from an over-complete set — such as sinusoidal components for spectral analysis — called the fast orthogonal search (FOS).
 Mathematically, FOS uses a slightly modified Cholesky decomposition in a mean-square error reduction (MSER) process, implemented as a sparse matrix inversion.
 As with the other LSSA methods, FOS avoids the major shortcoming of discrete Fourier analysis, so it can accurately identify embedded periodicities and excel with unequally spaced data.
-The fast orthogonal search method was applied to also other problems, such as nonlinear system identification.
+The fast orthogonal search method was also applied to other problems, such as nonlinear system identification.

 Palmer's Chi-squared method

 Palmer has developed a method for finding the best-fit function to any chosen number of harmonics, allowing more freedom to find non-sinusoidal harmonic functions.

 His is a fast (FFT-based) technique for weighted least-squares analysis on arbitrarily spaced data with non-uniform standard errors.
 Source code that implements this technique is available.

 Because data are often not sampled at uniformly spaced discrete times, this method "grids" the data by sparsely filling a time series array at the sample times.
 All intervening grid points receive zero statistical weight, equivalent to having infinite error bars at times between samples.